achimmertens/advertising/README.md

 # Summary

-- prepare the config file (copy it from campaignConfig_scratch.json)
+- prepare the config file (copy it from campaignConfig_scratch.json and fill it until "tags")
 - node createCampaign.js <name_of_campaignConfig.json>
+- post CampaignYYMMDD_xx.md to hive with the @advertisingbot2 account via "node postCampaignToHive.js <name_of_campaignConfig.json>
 - wait until the campaign has finished
 - node createAdvertisingReport.js <name_of_campaignConfig.json>
 - node payTheAuthors.js <name_of_campaignConfig.json>